laurentverbruggen/concourse-bitbucket-pullrequest-resource/README.md

 > This resource is no longer actively maintained.
-Please refer to a maintained fork here: https://github.com/mmb/concourse-bitbucket-pullrequest-resource.
-Any pull requests here will not be merged.
-Instead do them on the forementioned fork.
+Please refer to a maintained fork here: https://github.com/mmb/concourse-bitbucket-pullrequest-resource. <br>
+> Any pull requests should be done on the forementioned fork.
+They won't be merged here!

 # Concourse Bitbucket Pull Request Resource